Our Sustainability Journey

 To ensure Merry People products are long-lived wardrobe staples, we work with one of the top production factories for footwear to fabricate our boots.
 It is a family-run factory in China with whom we have built a close relationship.
 Through their robust supplier network, we have been able to source high-quality natural rubber, neoprene, and vegan glue to craft our Merry People boots.
 All our materials are certified vegan friendly.

-This factory is considered one of the preeminent manufacturers for rubber boots, producing for many of the top brands, and we are honoured that they agreed to take us on - especially when we were a fledgling brand in 2014.
+This factory is considered one of the preeminent manufacturers of rubber boots, producing for many of the top brands, and we are honoured that they agreed to take us on - especially when we were a fledgling brand in 2014.

-To this day, we work closely with them and our agent, communicating regularly to ensure employees are paid a living wage and have a safe and healthy work environment.
+To this day, we work closely with them and our agents, communicating regularly to ensure employees are paid a living wage and have a safe and healthy work environment.
 Beyond business, we consider them friends, and you can see more on our Blog from when our founder Dani went to their son’s wedding.

 We have been asked before about why we don’t produce in Australia.
 The reason is two-fold: